-Moscow concert hall attack: Russia detains 11 as death toll rises to 115
+Moscow concert hall attack: Russia detains 11 as death toll rises to 133

 ISIL involvement

+ISIL posted a photo on one of its Telegram channels on Saturday claiming to show the four men who launched the attack.
+The group said the attack was part of ISIL’s “raging war” on countries fighting Islam.

-Russian authorities have called it a “terrorist attack”, but have not commented on ISIL’s claim.
+Russian authorities have called it a “terrorist attack”, but have not commented on ISIL’s claim of responsibility.

 Murat Aslan, a retired Turkish army colonel and military analyst said that ISIS-K has aims that span globally, not just in Central Asia.